Best Juicers in Canada — Shopping Guide and Top Picks

 How does a masticating juicer work?

-Well, its main operational element is a spiral auger that slowly crushes the fruits at 80-100 rotations per minute instead of shredding them with blades.
+Its main operational element is a spiral auger that slowly crushes the fruits at 80-100 rotations per minute instead of shredding them with blades.
 The pureed fruits then go through the fine steel mesh filter that removes the pulp and pours the juice into the jug.

 According to a 2019 review, the nutritious content of cold-pressed juices doesn't differ too much from juices made in a centrifugal extractor (3).